-Now finally, once you have this, you can write the general solution, once again using superposition.
-Where, so these are the, these represents the modes, these are the Eigen functions and the modes of vibration of a uniform hanging string are defined by these Eigen functions.
-So, the modes of vibration of hanging string are defined by these Eigen functions; and they look, so, this is the first mode, this is the second mode and this represents the third mode.
-Now once again, I will demonstrate to you the modes of vibration of a hanging chain.
+Now finally once you have this, you can write the general solution once again, using superposition.
+So these are the, these represent the modes, these are the Eigen functions and the modes of vibration of a uniform hanging string are defined by these Eigen functions.
+So the modes of vibration of a hanging string are defined by these Eigen functions and they look.
+So this is the first mode, this is the second mode and this represents the third mode.

-So, if you see this chain, so, this is the first mode of vibration.
-Now, we will try the second mode.
-So, this is the second mode of vibration of the chain.
+Now once again I will demonstrate to you the modes of vibration of a hanging chain.
+So if you see this chain, so this is the first mode of vibration, now we will try the second mode, so this is the second mode of vibration of the chain.
 Exciting the higher modes is little more difficult.
-So, in this lecture what we have studied is the modal analysis of continuous system.
-So, we started off with a modal analysis of a taut string and then we looked at the properties of this modal solutions and finally, we also looked at the example of a uniform hanging chain.
-So, with this we come to an end of this lecture.
+So in this lecture, what we have studied is the modal analysis of continuous systems, so we started off with the modal analysis of a taut string.

+And then we looked at the properties of these model solutions and finally we also looked at the example of a uniform hanging chain.
+So with this we come to an end of this lecture.